Abdelrahman388/Forms/README.md

 The application includes CSRF protection, secure password hashing, SQL injection prevention through ORM usage, and proper input validation.
 User authorization ensures users can only access their own forms and data.

 ### User Experience
 The interface features a modern, responsive design with smooth animations, dark/light theme support, and intuitive navigation.
-The form builder includes real-time preview, drag-and-drop-style interactions, and clear visual feedback for all actions.
+The form builder includes real-time preview and clear visual feedback for all actions.

 ## Technical Implementation Highlights